-Presto provides beginning string students with an introductory ensemble experience.
+Presto provides beginning string players with an introductory ensemble experience.
 Through their involvement in Presto, students improve their listening skills and learn how to play independent parts, work in a section, and follow a conductor.
-Students must have at least one year of instruction to participate in Presto.
+Students must have at least one year of instruction and have basic familiarity with note reading to participate in Presto.
 Musicians typically participate in two to four Presto sessions in preparation for membership in VYS.

-No audition is required for admission to Presto, though it is useful to check with a student's private or school string teacher to determine if the student is ready to join.
+No audition is required for admission to Presto, though it is useful to check with a musician's private or school string teacher to determine if the musician is ready to join.